UU-Hydro/PCR-GLOBWB_model/README.md

 `conda activate pcrglobwb_python3`

-## Exercise
+## Exercises/cooking recipes

-We have exercise/cooking recipes for running PCR-GLOBWB.
-You can find these documents in the folder [exercise](exercise) folder within this repository.
-While these exercises were originally designed for our computing facilities (velocity and eejit servers), they should be adaptable for use on other computing machines.
+We included some exercise/cooking recipes for running PCR-GLOBWB.
+You can find these documents in the folder [exercise](exercise) within this repository.
+While these exercises were generally designed for our own computing facilities (e.g. velocity and eejit servers), they should be adaptable for use on other computing machines.